Tony-Gagliardi/L4D/README.md

 As infected, do not attack the survivors in any way from out of the normal map bounds.

-### 7.7 Hard Rain Pipes

-On `c4m2_sugarmill`, do not jump on the pipes near the trailer by climbing on the ruined brick wall.
-(Screenshot [1](assets/pipe1.jpg) [2](assets/pipe2.jpg))

-### 7.8 Hard Rain elevator

-Do not skip the elevator holdout event on `c4m2_sugarmill` by any means that allow the player to safely enter the sugar cane field without riding the elevator or being incapacitated or killed by fall damage.

-### 7.9 Death Toll 1 ladder

-You many not cross the ruined bridge on `c11_m1` without climbing a ladder.
-If you find yourself on the far side of the bridge and you did not climb a ladder, you must go back and climb a ladder before progressing.

-### 7.10 Atrium gas cans
+### 7.10 General Exploits

-As infected, you may not move gas cans on `c1m4_atrium` by punching or scratching them.

-Intentionally positioning a boomer so that cans are moved when it is popped is allowed.
+The Tournament Director reserves the right to rule on exploits that are not explicitly listed here.
+If you think it might be an exploit, don't do it.

 ## Section 8: Glitches

 ### 8.1 Rescue vehicles

-In the event of a finale rescue vehicle glitch (most common on Swamp Fever, but also possible on Dark Carnival and Hard Rain) the half will be replayed following a restart round.
+In the event of a finale rescue vehicle glitch the half will be replayed following a restart round.
 If necessary the final scores will be calculated manually.